stassa/louise/README.md

     experiment_file('data/examples/mtg_fragment.pl',mtg_fragment).
     ```

+ 3. The learning curve script is not normally loaded with the rest of the
+    project.
+Load it with the following query at the SWI-Prolog command line:

+    ```prolog
+    ?- use_module(data(scripts/learning_curve/learning_curve)).
+    true.
+    ```

- 3. Edit the learning curve script's configuration file to select necessary
+ 4. Edit the learning curve script's configuration file to select necessary
-    options and output directories:
+    options and output directories.
+The script is in the following file:

+    ```
+    <louise project root>/data/scripts/learning_curve/learning_curve_configuration.pl
+    ```

+    In that file, set the following options:

     ```prolog
     copy_plotting_scripts(scripts(learning_curve/plotting)).